ash0080/gun.doc.cn/tmp.md

 ### Aren't those servers?
 I thought GUN was P2P!

 Browsers (and internet firewalls) and even WebRTC, for legacy security reasons, won't let you directly connect to other machines unless they have a publicly accessible IP address (your `localhost` might!
 If you have an IPv6 address and no firewall).
-To get around this, WebRTC uses "signaling servers" to coordinate where non-IPv6 peers (like a browser) are, and **then** attempts to establish a P2P connection.
+To get around this, WebRTC uses public "signaling servers" to coordinate where non-IPv6 peers (like a browser) are, and **then** attempts to establish a P2P connection if possible.

 So to answer the question, yes - GUN is P2P but the internet is not, it is broken and we're working on fixing that with [AXE](http://axe.eco/).